Partners for Safety will help keep Calgary’s little ghouls and goblins safe this Halloween

 - Wear bright, reflective clothing so you are visible to drivers on the road.

-- Avoid shortcuts through alleyways, lanes, or private property.
+- Avoid shortcuts through alleyways, lanes, or through private property.

 - Stay in busy, well-lit areas if possible and bring a flashlight.

-- If a situation or person makes you feel uncomfortable, trust your gut and walk away.
-Call a parent or trusted adult if you’re not sure what to do, or approach one of the Partners for Safety vehicles.
+- If a situation or person makes you feel uncomfortable, trust your gut, and walk away.
+Call a parent or trusted adult if you’re not sure what to do, or approach one of our Partners for Safety vehicles.

-- Wear the full costume around the house for an hour or two to make sure the shoes, clothing, and accessories are comfortable (make changes if needed).
+- Have kids wear the full costume around the house for an hour or two a couple of weeks before Halloween to make sure the shoes, clothing, and accessories are comfortable (make changes if needed).

-- Avoid a costume that is extremely dark or all black!
-Choose one with bright colors and consider adding reflective tape to make sure drivers can see you.
+- Avoid costumes which are extremely dark or all black!
+Choose one with bright colours and consider adding reflective tape to make sure drivers can see you.

 - Pick materials, garments, and accessories labeled ‘flame-resistant’.

-- A costume should be loose enough to be worn over warm clothing or a heavy jacket.
+- It is frequently cold!
+Costumes should be loose enough that it can be worn over warm clothing or a heavy jacket.

-- Make sure the costume isn’t too big or long to avoid tripping hazards.
-It should not cover ankles and hands.
+- Make sure Halloween costumes aren’t too big or long to avoid tripping hazards; the costume should not cover ankles and hands.